Secure multi-party quantum computation protocol for quantum circuits: the exploitation of triply-even quantum error-correcting codes: Summary of the VCSS protocol

 The above procedure can be adapted to confirm that the quantum state $\bar{\bar{\ket{m}}}^i$ in the possession of the quantum nodes is for sure an anticipated ancillary logical ``magic'' state.
-First, by using the VHSS protocol, quantum nodes jointly verify and confirm the logical quantum state $\bar{\bar{\ket{0}}}^i$, see Sec.~\ref{subsec:vhss_protocol}.
-Second, by using the VHSS protocol one more time quantum nodes jointly verify that the quantum state $\bar{\bar{\ket{m}}}^i$ in their possession is for sure a valid logical quantum state encoded by self-dual CSS QECC, see Sec.~\ref{subsec:vhss_protocol}.
-Next, in order to obtain logical quantum state $\bar{\bar{\ket{+}}}^i$ quantum nodes transversally apply $\bar{\bar{H}}^i$ gate\footnote{For self-dual CSS QECCs $H$ gate is transversal.} to the logical quantum state $\bar{\bar{\ket{0}}}^i$, and subsequently apply $\overbar{\overbar{\mathrm{C}\text{-}XP^\dag}}^i$ gate to their shares, taking shares of the logical quantum state $\bar{\bar{\ket{+}}}^i$ as the control shares, and shares of the logical quantum state $\bar{\bar{\ket{m}}}^i$ as the target shares.
+First, by using the VHSS protocol, quantum nodes jointly verify and confirm the logical quantum state $_v\!\bar{\bar{\ket{0}}}^i$, see Sec.~\ref{subsec:vhss_protocol}.
+Second, by using the VHSS protocol one more time quantum nodes jointly verify that the quantum state $\bar{\bar{\ket{m}}}^i$ in their possession is for sure a valid logical quantum state encoded by a self-dual CSS QECC, see Sec.~\ref{subsec:vhss_protocol}.
+Next, to obtain the logical quantum state $\bar{\bar{\ket{+}}}^i$ quantum nodes transversally apply $\bar{\bar{H}}^i$ gate~\footnote{For the self-dual CSS QECCs $H$ gate is transversal.} to the logical quantum state $_v\!\bar{\bar{\ket{0}}}^i$, and subsequently apply $\overbar{\overbar{\mathrm{C}\text{-}XP^\dag}}^i$ gate to their shares, taking shares of the logical quantum state $\bar{\bar{\ket{+}}}^i$ as the control shares and shares of the logical quantum state $\bar{\bar{\ket{m}}}^i$ as the target shares.
 Then, quantum nodes one more time transversally apply $\bar{\bar{H}}^i$ gate to the control shares and logically measure them in the standard basis.
-Finally, quantum nodes decode the result of the logical measurement twice and publicly check whether their twice decoded result corresponds to the single-qubit quantum state $\ket{0}^i$.
+Finally, quantum nodes decode the result of the logical measurement twice and publicly check whether their twice decoded result corresponds to $\ket{0}^i$.
 In parallel, quantum nodes update a public set of apparent cheaters $B$.
-Note that the above procedure works as long as the $\mathrm{C}\text{-}XP^\dag$ gate is transversal for a self-dual CSS QECC (see Sec.~\ref{sec:vcss_critics} for critics towards this claim).
+Note that the above procedure works if and only if the $\mathrm{C}\text{-}XP^\dag$ gate is transversal for a self-dual CSS QECC (see Sec.~\ref{sec:vcss_critics} for the criticism towards this claim).